 The handbook is provided as an electronic copy on joining the HGA.

 Current growers and business are able to provide advice about their business.
 Joining the HGA is a great way to get in contact with other growers through newsletters and conferences.

 The Australian Nut Industry Council (ANIC) collates information regarding the hazelnut industry in Australia relying on survey data collected from HGA members and advice from the HGA.
 See the current hazelnut industry snapshot.
-Domestic consumption of in-shell hazelnuts is relatively small at about 80 tonnes a year, with hazelnut kernel consumption around 2,000 tonnes (equivalent to 4,500 tonnes in-shell).
-Area under production in Australia is approximately 1,400 ha, including young orchards yet to come into production.
-Production levels are approximately 170 tonnes (in-shell).

 The Department of Primary Industries, Parks, Water and Environment (DPIPWE) in Tasmania has undertaken a market analysis comparison for irrigated cropping alternatives.
 This analysis includes hazelnuts and may provide a useful business planning tool for new and existing growers.